StackVista/stackstate-docs/configure/configure_tracing.md

 # Configure tracing

+Traces can be viewed in the traces perspective screen in the StackState UI.
+To enable tracing, you need to install the StackState Agent StackPack and one or more tracing integration.
+See [how to set up traces](how_to_setup_traces.md).
+This page describes how to override the default tracing configuration and hide traces from the StackState UI.

 {% hint style="info" %}
-We do not advise changing the default configuration for tracing.
+Note that it is not advised to change the default configuration for tracing.
 {% endhint %}

 ## Retention limits